 Copyright 2011 Ying-Chih Chen

 Chen, Ying-Chih.
-"Examining the integration of talk and writing for student knowledge construction through argumentation." doctoral dissertation, University of Iowa, 2011.
+"Examining the integration of talk and writing for student knowledge construction through argumentation." doctoral PhD diss., University of Iowa, 2011.